Frequently Asked Questions for Undergraduates

 -

 Students interested in doing a Senior Honors Thesis must find a supervising faculty member and register for PSY 199 on SIS, making sure to select the appropriate faculty supervisor from the drop-down list of names provided.
-Thesis students must also fill out a Thesis Honors Candidate form, or picked up in Dowling Hall, and must be submitted to Dowling by early October.
+Thesis students must also fill out a Thesis Honors Candidate form by early October.
 Learn more information about the Senior Honors Thesis.

 -

 To be considered for membership in Psi Chi, please complete the Application Form.
-Return the completed form and any required supporting materials to Professor Alex Queen in the Psychology Department by October 1 for Fall semester induction, and February 1 for Spring semester induction.
+Complete the form and any required supporting materials to Professor Alex Queen in the Psychology Department by October 1 for Fall semester induction, and February 1 for Spring semester induction.
 Learn more about Psi Chi eligibility.

 -

-Students interested in doing any form of independent study (including Senior Honors Thesis) must find a supervising faculty member and complete an Independent Study form that can be downloaded from this site or picked up in the Psychology Department office, in addition to registering for the course via SIS.
-Those registering for a Senior Honors Thesis (PSY 199) must also fill out a form which can be picked up in Carol Downing's office in Dowling Hall.
-For more information on independent study and writing a Senior Honors Thesis, view Undergraduate Honors.
+Students interested in doing any form of independent study (e.g., PSY 91/92, 99, 191/192, or a Senior Honors Thesis) must find a supervising faculty member before registering for the course via SIS. the course via SIS.
+Those registering for a Senior Honors Thesis (PSY 199) must also fill out an online thesis form.
+For more information on independent study and writing a Senior Honors Thesis, view Independent and Honors Research.

 Also check out The Tufts Summer Scholars Program for future research opportunities.